ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/WeaponComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `UnsignedInt`
-- **Description**: Money cost to fully replace this inventory storage component via GUI command system.
+- **Description**: Money cost to fully replace this weapon component via GUI command system.
 At 0 (default), the component cannot be replaced via GUI commands.
 Replacement fully restores component health to maximum.
 - **Default**: `0`
-- **Example**: `ReplacementCost = 150`
+- **Example**: `ReplacementCost = 200`

 <a id="forcereturnondestroy"></a>
 #### `ForceReturnOnDestroy`
 Available only in: *(GMX Zero Hour)*

 - **Type**: `Bool`
-- **Description**: Whether the unit should be forced to return to base when this inventory storage component is destroyed.
+- **Description**: Whether the unit should be forced to return to base when this weapon component is destroyed.
 When `Yes`, aircraft will automatically return to base when this component is destroyed (checked by [JetAIUpdate](../ObjectUpdates/JetAIUpdate.md)).
 When `No`, component destruction does not trigger return behavior.
-Often used for fuel tanks on aircraft to force return when fuel storage is destroyed.
 - **Default**: `No`
-- **Example**: `ForceReturnOnDestroy = Yes`
+- **Example**: `ForceReturnOnDestroy = No`

 ### Visual Appearance Settings
 Available only in: *(GMX Zero Hour)*